-We compete in the Suezmax and Aframax crude oil tanker markets.
-Our competition in the Aframax (80,000 to 119,999 dwt) and Suezmax (120,000 to 199,999 dwt) markets is also affected by the availability of other size vessels that compete in our markets.
+We compete in the Suezmax (120,000 to 199,999 dwt) and Aframax (80,000 to 119,999 dwt) crude oil tanker markets.
+Our competition in the Aframax and Suezmax markets is also affected by the availability of other size vessels that compete in these markets.
 Suezmax size vessels and Panamax (55,000 to 79,999 dwt) size vessels can compete for many of the same charters for which our Aframax tankers compete; Aframax size vessels and VLCCs (200,000 to 319,999 dwt) can compete for many of the same charters for which our Suezmax tankers may compete.
 Because of their large size, VLCCs and Ultra Large Crude Carriers (320,000+ dwt) (or ULCCs) rarely compete directly with Aframax tankers, and ULCCs rarely compete with Suezmax tankers for specific charters.
 However, because VLCCs and ULCCs comprise a substantial portion of the total capacity of the market, movements by such vessels into Suezmax trades and of Suezmax vessels into Aframax trades would heighten the already intense competition.

-We also compete in the LR2 and MR product tanker markets.
-Our competition in the LR2 (80,000 to 119,999 dwt) and MR (40,000 to 59,999 dwt) product tanker markets is affected by the availability of other size vessels that compete in our markets.
-Long Range 1 (LR1) (60,000-79,999 dwt) size vessels can compete for many of the same charters for which our LR2 tankers compete; LR1 and Handysize (25,000 - 39,999 dwt) vessels can compete for many of the same charters for which our MR tankers may compete.
+We also compete in the LR2 (80,000 to 119,999 dwt) and MR (40,000 to 59,999 dwt) product tanker markets.
+Our competition in the LR2 and MR product tanker markets is affected by the availability of other size vessels that compete in these markets.
+Long Range 1 (LR1) (60,000-

+79,999 dwt) size vessels can compete for many of the same charters for which our LR2 tankers compete; LR1 and Handysize (25,000 - 39,999 dwt) vessels can compete for many of the same charters for which our MR tankers may compete.

-Seaborne transportation of crude oil and refined petroleum products are provided both by major energy companies (private as well as stateowned) and by independent ship owners.
+Seaborne transportation of crude oil and refined petroleum products are provided both by major energy companies (private as well as state-owned) and by independent ship owners.
 The desire of many major energy companies to outsource all or a portion of their shipping requirements has caused the number of conventional oil tankers owned by energy companies to decrease in the last 20 years.
 As a result of this trend, independent tanker companies now own or control a large majority of the international tanker fleet.

-As of December 31, 2013, other large operators of Aframax tonnage (including newbuildings on order) included Malaysian International Shipping Corporation (approximately 50 Aframax vessels), Sovcomflot (approximately 42 vessels), the Navig8 Pool (approximately 24 vessels), and the Sigma Pool (approximately 28 vessels).
-Other large operators of Suezmax tonnage (including newbuildings on order) included the Stena Sonangol Pool (approximately 21 vessels), the Blue Fin Pool (approximately 18 vessels), and Sovcomflot (approximately 18 vessels).
+As of December 31, 2014, other large operators of Aframax tonnage (including newbuildings on order) included Malaysian International Shipping Corporation (approximately 48 Aframax vessels), Sovcomflot (approximately 42 vessels), the Navig8 Pool (approximately 26 vessels), and the Sigma Pool (approximately 26 vessels).
+Other large operators of Suezmax tonnage (including newbuildings on order) as of such date included the Stena Sonangol Pool (approximately 22 vessels), Nordic American Tankers (approximately 24 vessels), the Blue Fin Pool (approximately 19 vessels), Euronav (approximately 23 vessels), Scorpio (approximately 23 vessels), and Sovcomflot (approximately 16 vessels).

-As of December 31, 2013, the largest operators of LR2 tonnage (including newbuildings on order) included the Torm LR2 pool (approximately 29 vessels), Ocean Tankers (approximately 14 vessels) and the Sigma Pool (approximately 11 vessels).
-As of December 31, 2013, the largest operators of MR tonnage (including newbuildings on order) included Scorpio Tankers (approximately 57 vessels), the Torm MR Pool

-(approximately 43 vessels), the Norient pool (approximately 40 vessels), Stena Bulk (approximately 35 vessels), the Handytankers Pool (approximately 32 vessels), Sovcomflot (approximately 28 vessels) and Diamond S Shipping (approximately 33 vessels).
+As of December 31, 2014, the largest operators of LR2 tonnage (including newbuildings on order) included the Navig8 LR2 pool (approximately 26 vessels), Ocean Tankers (approximately 12 vessels) and the Sigma Pool (approximately 10 vessels).
+As of December 31, 2014, the largest operators of MR tonnage (including newbuildings on order) included Scorpio Tankers (approximately 51 vessels), Torm (approximately 44 vessels), the Norient pool (approximately 47 vessels), Stena Bulk (approximately 40 vessels), the Handytankers Pool (approximately 31 vessels), Sovcomflot (approximately 26 vessels) and Diamond S Shipping (approximately 33 vessels).